cloudmesh/cloudmesh-robot/docs/marvelmind.md

 ### Introduction to Marvelmind Positioning System

-[Marvelmind Indoor Navigation System](marvelmind.com) is an off-the-shelf indoor navigation system designed for providing location data to autonomous robots, vehicles (AGV) and copters.
+[Marvelmind Indoor Navigation System](marvelmind.com) is an indoor navigation system designed for providing location data to autonomous robots, vehicles (AGV) and copters.
 The precision is rated to be +- 2cm.

+> Fix: link to documentateion is missing

 ### Requirements

 FIX: what is needed ....

+> *Can we use osx and vmware to run the exe or do we need two computers?*

 ### Marvelmind Environment Setup